ignotvvs/HangMan/README.md

-# This is a hangman game.
+# This is a basic hangman game.